Iveta26/tech241-azure/manualDeployment.md

-# Into to manual deployment
+# Intro to manual deployment

 ## App